Sheep for Sale or Wanted – Old

-WHEN YOU HAVE SOLD YOUR SHEEP – It would be very helpful if you would inform the Secretary, or email the Society as we wish to keep these pages as up to date as possible.
+WHEN YOU HAVE SOLD YOUR SHEEP – It would be very helpful if you would email us to let us know as we wish to keep these pages as up to date as possible.
 Thank you.

 While all sheep advertised on this website are registered and should meet breed standards, they have NOT been inspected by the Society.
 (Lambs may be advertised while just Birth Notified, but must be Registered by the breeder before they are sold.)